 Many of the statements by SAP executives or by SAP consulting partners seem very much like the Jimmy Kimmel Live segment called Lie Witness News.
 I could describe it but see for yourself.

-These people have an opinion on the US invasion of a fictional country, without asking “where is Wakanda?”
-If you ask these same people “do you think SAP’s HANA database is very good and better than all other databases,” what answer would we get?
+These people have an opinion on the US invasion of a fictional country, without asking, “where is Wakanda?”
+If you ask these same people, “do you think SAP’s HANA database is excellent and better than all other databases,” what answer would we get?

 Time to Admit You Don’t Know Wakanda Does Not Exist (and that HANA is not GroundBreaking)?

-The issue is a combination of dishonesty combined with the assumption that something must be true because it is presented and proposed by a large entity (in this case the US military being in Wakanda).
-This happens all the time, and the people that propose things without checking are often quite experienced.
-This is of course doubly a problem when consulting companies see jumping on whatever the new marketing freight train that SAP has as critical to meeting a quota.
+The issue is a combination of dishonesty combined with the assumption that something must be real because it is presented and proposed by a large entity (in this case, the US military being in Wakanda).
+This happens all the time, and the people that recommend things without checking are often quite experienced.
+This is, of course, doubly a problem when consulting companies see jumping on whatever the new marketing freight train that SAP has as critical to meeting a quota.

-The upshot is that a very large number of people that repeated things about HANA without either having the domain expertise to know or without being bothered to check should be highly embarrassed at this point.
-And these are people in a position to advise companies, which is where the term the “blind leading the blind” seems most appropriate at this moment.
-Its important for SAP customers to know, if Capgemini, Deloitte, Accenture, Infosys, etc…..were trying to get you to purchase and implement HANA, they had no idea what they were talking about, or did not care what was true.
+The upshot is that a vast number of people that repeated things about HANA without either having the domain expertise to know or without being bothered to check should be highly embarrassed at this point.
+And these are people in a position to advise companies, which is where the term “blind leading the blind” seems most appropriate at this moment.
+SAP customers need to know if Capgemini, Deloitte, Accenture, Infosys, etc…..were trying to get you to purchase and implement HANA.
+They had no idea what they were talking about or did not care what was real.
 They were, as required by the SAP consulting partnership agreement, and along with the sales quota incentives they have, repeating what SAP told them.
 And for nearly everything SAP proposed about HANA, they simply made it up.
-SAP not only made up the benefits offered by HANA, but they made up a fictitious backstory of how HANA was “invented” as we covered in the article Did Hasso Plattner and Ph.D.’s Invent HANA?
+SAP not only made up the benefits offered by HANA, but they made up a fictitious backstory of how HANA was “invented,” as we covered in the article Did Hasso Plattner and Ph.D.’s Invent HANA?

 That is a positive development.